 7. Do a test run.

 In advance of the event, schedule a time to test things out.
 If you have multiple presenters, make sure they can all use the technology without problem.
-And if any of them are new to virtual events, the test run gives you the chance to make recommendations about proper lighting or audio and visual equipment they should consider.
+And if any of them are new to virtual events, the test run gives you the chance to make recommendations about adapting live events for proper lighting or audio and visual equipment.
 Enlist internal contacts at your company to be the attendees, and suggest they use different browsers and devices to see if any problems arise.

 You’ll go into your event better prepared if you’ve taken time to test everything out in advance.